SL79/TempHolding/README.md

 ```
 <type>[optional scope]: <short description>
   │       │             │
-  │       │             └─⫸ Short summary of the changes in present tense.
+  │       │             └─⫸ Short summary in present tense.
 Not capitalized.
 No period at the end.
   │       │
   │       └─⫸ Noun describing a section of the codebase surrounded by parenthesis, e.g., fix(parser):
   │